jiffystacks/laravel-multi-auth/README.md

 # Laravel Multi-User Auth
+A simple restaurant application with three type of users(Admin, User, Driver) all of them have different tables.
+Mainly focused on login and reset password

-## User Types
+## Users

-In this application, We have three type of users Admin, User and Driver

 - Admin (type: admin, super-admin)
 - User (type: buyer, seller)
 - Driver